3000IQPlay/VegaLine-00065D-Hotfix/README.md

 **TODO:**
 - Translate the entire client from Russian to English
-- Compress Cape images into a Gif and modify the bytecode reading
+- Compress Cape images into a Gif
 - Fix binding (GUI gets oppened on pressing Ctrl and Alt Gr on default)